osisoft/Client-Failover-Service/content/configuration/certificate-management.md

 The Certificates folder also contains a folder named Archive.
 This folder is normally empty, but it may contain copies of certificate and/or key files that are detected as invalid when the service starts.
 These may be useful when troubleshooting any problems with certificates.

 **Note:** The certificate used by Client Failover Service must be trusted by the device running the adapter.
-If it is not trusted, the [ValidateEndpointCertificate](xref:HealthEndpoints) must be set to false.
+If it is not trusted, the ValidateEndpointCertificate property in the adapter’s failover configuration must be set to false.

 If the SSL certificate is set to expire within 30 days, the message log receives a warning message.
 If the SSL certificate has expired, the service logs an error message to the log, but continues to use the certificate.